nath54/NappEngine_python/README.md

 ### Back-end

+Currently the backend that are working are :

+- `SDL2 + SDLGFX`
+- `SDL2 + OPENGL`
+- `GLFW + OPENGL`

-Currently the only backend working is `SDL + SDLGFX`, the backend `Pygame` is somewhat usable but with major bugs and no multi windowing.
+`Pygame` is working a little, but there are some bugs and no multi-windowing.

-There are some efforts to quickly get the backend `SDL + OpenGL`, then the others working, but for now, some *OpenGL Context Errors* can't be debugged.

-Okay, finally, I successfully found the error: sdl2 + opengl on python doesn't work with Wayland !
-Had to switch into x11 windows manager, but now got only a black screen.

-I'm currently trying glfw + opengl to see what happens, currently developping it.
+**Note:** It is difficult to work on the `GLFW + Vulkan` because of no good Vulkan Wrapper for Python with good library and examples.

 ### Front-end